Internal

 Rules, Office Memoranda, and Court Orders.

-be constituted, if required, with the approval of the Director.
+Committee may be constituted, if required, with the approval of the

-recommendations confidentially to the Director for necessary action.
+submit its recommendations confidentially to the Director for necessary

 - The Committee shall